SoloAlong/SoloAlong/README.md

 ## Create a user!
 Signing up is easy and secure!
 Just enter a username, your email, and the password you would like to use and that's it!
-If your username or email is already take, you'll need to use another username or email...hey, thems the breaks, man.
+If your username or email is already taken, you'll need to use another username or email...hey, thems the breaks, man.

 ## Sign in!